hemaldias/hemaldias.github.io/_projects/stablspoon.md

 ## Project overview

 stablspoon is an award-winning stabilising spoon for people with hand tremors.
-The project is currently sponsored by both the Design Council and Alzheimer’s Society, with an anticipated release date of early 2023.
-Unlike competitor products which use complex electronic systems, stablspoon is fully mechanical allowing it to cost under £50 rather than over £200.

-Our interviewees also complained about the embarrassment associated with using conventional bulky and white eating aids, leading us to develop an aesthetically pleasing product that **people want, not just need**.
+The project is currently sponsored by both the Design Council and Alzheimer’s Society, with an anticipated release date of early 2024.
+Unlike competitor products which use complex electronic systems, stablspoon is fully mechanical allowing it to **cost under £50** rather than over £200.
+Our interviewees complained about the embarrassment associated with using conventional bulky and white eating aids, leading us to develop an aesthetically pleasing product that **people want, not just need**.

 ---